Learn to read music

 Are there any other costs?
 Is there anything I need to bring?

-Please have manuscript and a pencil.
-All materials will be supplied in the google classroom.
+All course materials will be supplied by the tutor, and available in the google classroom.

 When I've finished, what course can I do next?

 Study of musicianship is an important support for practical music studies.
 From this course, you can progress to Musicianship 1 and/or Music theory: grade 1.

 For more details, visit our blog: Musicianship and music theory at City Lit which lists our full sequence of musicianship and music theory classes.

 Cerys Hogg is a vocalist, multi-instrumentalist, composer and improviser.
 Whilst studying Fine Art, specialising in performance art and installation, she developed her musical skills through performing as a jazz vocalist, drummer and pianist.
 A scholarship allowed her to study at the Guildhall School of Music and Drama on the post-graduate Jazz and Studio Music course.
 Here she specialised in jazz voice developing a personal approach to improvisation, harmony and arranging.
 Currently Cerys is combining her work as both multimedia artist and musician.
 She performs in KOGG, an experimental electronic music duo with fellow City Lit tutor, Selena Kay.
 Together they create music by sampling vocals, sound objects, and home-made instruments, combining composed and improvised material.
 They have performed live and are in the process of creating an album.
 An experienced teacher with a PGCE from the Institute of Education, Cerys has a reputation for delivering entertaining and engaging classes.
 She has a drive to demystify the elements of music, making it an accessible and enjoyable experience for all.